Air Santo Domingo

-Air Santo Domingo (legally Aerolíneas Santo Domingo, S.A.) is the flag carrier airline of the Dominican Republic.
+Air Santo Domingo (legally Aerolíneas Santo Domingo, S.A.) was the flag carrier airline based in Santo Domingo, Dominican Republic.
 It operated scheduled domestic services and flights to Haiti and Puerto Rico.
 It wet-leased additional aircraft from Servicios Aéreos Profesionales, which it used for ad hoc, on demand charter services to the United States.
+Founded in 1996, it operated scheduled domestic services within the Dominican Republic as well as regional flights to neighboring Caribbean destinations.
+Its main base was La Isabela International Airport in Santo Domingo.
+The airline primarily used small aircraft such as the BAe Jetstream 32 and later operated a Boeing 727 under wet lease agreements.
+Air Santo Domingo ceased operations in the mid-2000s.

 History

 The airline was established in 1996, wholly owned by Servicios Aéreos Profesionales (SAP).
 It flew to certain destinations in the Caribbean, to the United States and to Puerto Rico, covering routes to John F. Kennedy International Airport and Luis Muñoz Marín International Airport with one Boeing 727-200 and one Boeing 757-200 leased from TransMeridian Airlines.
 In 2005, Air Santo Domingo was merged into SAP.

 As of 2020, the airline currently undertaking expansion plans, with SAP Group handling all operations for Air Santo Domingo.

 Fleet

 Current fleet

 As of 2021, Air Santo Domingo owns a single BAe Jetstream 32 (registered HI856) used for charter flights.